What causes hearing loss after 65 years of age?

 Risk factors like smoking, high blood pressure and diabetes mellitus have a connection with presbycusis.
 Impairment of hair cells, continuous exposure to noise pollution and genetic predisposition are other contributing factors.
 It is important to consult an audiologist and get rehabilitated.
 Leaving it untreated makes way for other conditions like depression, anxiety and stress.

-The author is audiologist, CEO and founder, HearFon Hearing and Speech Clinic
+(The author is the audiologist and founder of HearFon Hearing and Speech Clinic in Bengaluru)